wthrowe/spectre/docs/DevGuide/Brigand.md

 \note
-If the predicate is neither a \ref bind "bind expression" with a single argument of `_1` nor a \ref metalambda_lazy "lazy expression" with a single argument of `_1` then the `type` of the result of the predicate is used, instead of the result itself.
-As long as the predicate returns an \ref integral_constant or a std::integral_constant this does not matter, as `type` is a no-op for those classes.
+If the predicate is neither a \ref bind "bind expression" with a single argument of `_1` nor a \ref metalambda_lazy "lazy expression" with a single argument of `_1`, then a bug causes the `type` of the result of the predicate to be used instead of the result itself.
+As long as the predicate returns an
-FIXME verify?
+\ref integral_constant or a std::integral_constant this does not matter, as `type` is a no-op for those classes.
+\snippet Test_TMPLDocumentation.cpp tmpl::count_if:bug:definitions
+\snippet Test_TMPLDocumentation.cpp tmpl::count_if:bug:asserts

 \subsubsection front